CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 ### 2.2.2 Hierarchical Structures

-The `cons`{.verbatim} function allows for the holding of more than just numbers, other cons boxes can hold more cons boxes.
+The `cons` function allows for the holding of more than just numbers, other `cons` boxes can hold more `cons` boxes.
 This allows for a rudimentary tree to be defined and used.
 Cons boxes can hold indefinite levels of cons boxes.
 Restricted only by the amount of memory a computer holds.

 ``` scheme